jcbritobr/iris/README.md

 <img src="images\Iris-meaning.jpg" style="zoom:50%;" />

 [Iris](https://en.wikipedia.org/wiki/Iris_(plant)) is a genus of 260-300 species of flowering plants with showy flowers.
 It takes its names from the Greek word for a rainbow, which is also the name of Greek goddess of the rainbow, Iris.
 Some authors states that the name refers to the wide variety of flower colors found among the many species.
 In this docs we will analyses the **Versicolor**, **Setosa** and **Virginica** species.
+Also, this analysis are a way to learn Julia language development and data science.

 * **The histogram** of sepals, petals length and width show us the characteristics and data distribution of this species.